mbahra/AWS_Data_Engineer/README.md

 To do that, I first create an new IAM role to give AmazonS3FullAccess and AWSLambdaBasicExecutionRole permissions to Lambda.
 Then, I create a new python Lambda function that I name etlApiFootballRequests, giving the IAM role I've just created.
 I wrote the python script for this Lambda function in etlApiFootballRequests.py.
-I just have to copy paste the whole script into my new Lambda function and add the requests layer to my Lambda function.
+I just have to copy paste the whole script into my new Lambda function specifying my data lake bucket name and my api key, and add the requests layer to my Lambda function.
+I also set the timeout to 10 seconds instead of 3, to prevent the case where there are a lot of previous week fixtures to request for their statistics.

 ##### Schedule the Lambda function

 I schedule my etlApiFootballRequests Lambda function using CloudWatch, with a cron expression.
-I schedule this ETL job each Tuesday at 8 AM for years 2020 and 2021, with the cron expression "0 8 ? * TUE 2020-2021".
+I schedule this ETL job each Tuesday at 8 AM (GMT) for years 2020 and 2021, with the cron expression "0 8 ? * TUE 2020-2021".
+Pay attention that the time zone used by CloudWatch for cron expressions is GMT.

 ![](images/etlApiFootballRequests.PNG)